All Episodes

 This is Cliff in Washington, Missouri.

-Uh great to have you with us, sir.
+Great to have you with us, sir.

 Hey, good morning, Rush.

-It was the Swift Boat Veterans all over again.
+It was the Swift Boat Veterans All Over Again.

-All I did was tell the truth about the guy.
+Well, all I did was tell the truth about the guy.

-You say you love the men in the military, but when they get in a public arena, you rip them a new one, and I don't understand that.
+You say you love the men in military, but when they get in a public arena, you rip them a new one, and I don't understand that.

-Uh all I did was be honest about who Mr. Hackett is.
+All I did was be honest about who Mr. Hackett is.

 Staff puke?